INSPIRE-MIF/helpdesk-registry/release strategy/README.md

 The releases for the INSPIRE Registry are aligned with the releases of the rest of INSPIRE artefacts - See [INSPIRE Calendar](https://inspire.ec.europa.eu/calendar).

 The schedule of releases of the INSPIRE Registry adhere the following general pattern:
-- First annual release 202x.01 (January).
+- First annual release 202x.1 (January).
-- Second (and last) annual release 202x.02 (July).
+- Second (and last) annual release 202x.2 (July).

 **Release plan for 2023 and 2024**
 For illustration, the INSPIRE Registry releases for the years 2023 and 2024 are described below:

 <u>2023</u>:
-- First annual release 2023.01 (See NOTE 1) - 31/01/2023
+- First annual release 2023.1 (See NOTE 1) - 31/01/2023
-- Second (and last) annual release 2023.02 - 31/07/2023
+- Second (and last) annual release 2023.2 - 31/07/2023

 NOTE 1: This release did not take place, since the Control Body was only reactivated in the 74 MIG-T Meeting (28.04.2023).

 <u>2024</u>:
-- First annual release 2024.01 - 31/01/2024
+- First annual release 2024.1 - 31/01/2024
-- Second (and last) annual release 2024.02 - 31/07/2024
+- Second (and last) annual release 2024.2 - 31/07/2024

 To guide users in advance about when the solution to an specific issue will be included in one of the releases of the INSPIRE Registry, each issue and change proposal is assigned to a specific milestone.

-The Milestones adhere the following general pattern:
+The Milestones adhere to the following general pattern:
-- Milestone 202x.01: Issues collected between 01/08 and 31/11 of the year preceding milestone 202x.01, will be (in principle) considered in such release.
+- Milestone 202x.1: Issues collected between 01/08 and 31/11 of the year preceding milestone 202x.1, will be (in principle) considered in such release.
-- Milestone 202x.02: Issues collected between 01/02 and 31/05 of the year of milestone 202x.02, will be (in principle) considered in such release.
+- Milestone 202x.2: Issues collected between 01/02 and 31/05 of the year of milestone 202x.2, will be (in principle) considered in such release.

 **Milestones for 2023 and 2024**
 For illustration, the milestones for the years 2023 and 2024 are described below:

-- Milestone 2023.01 (See NOTE 2)
+- Milestone 2023.1 (See NOTE 2)
-- Milestone 2023.02: Issues collected until 31/05 of the year 2023, to be delivered in release 2023.02
+- Milestone 2023.2: Issues collected until 31/05 of the year 2023, to be delivered in release 2023.2

-- Milestone 2024.01: Issues collected between 01/08 and 31/11 of the year 2023, to be delivered in release 2024.01
+- Milestone 2024.1: Issues collected between 01/08 and 31/11 of the year 2023, to be delivered in release 2024.1
-- Milestone 2024.02: Issues collected between 01/02 and 31/05 of the year 2024, to be delivered in release 2024.02
+- Milestone 2024.2: Issues collected between 01/02 and 31/05 of the year 2024, to be delivered in release 2024.2

-NOTE 2: This milestone did not exist, since release 2023.01 did not take place (as explained in Note 1 above).
+NOTE 2: This milestone did not exist, since release 2023.1 did not take place (as explained in Note 1 above).

 Milestones are listed on [this page](https://github.com/INSPIRE-MIF/helpdesk-registry/milestones).
 Once a new version of the INSPIRE Registry is released, the corresponding milestone is closed and moved to the list of closed milestones.